GI Map Test UK with Zonulin

 What Parasites does the GI-Map test Detect?

-The GI-MAP test UK identifies a variety of parasites and Covers protozoa (Giardia, Cryptosporidium) and helminths (worms) that may cause diarrhoea, nutrient deficiencies, or IBS-like symptoms.
+It covers protozoa (Giardia, Cryptosporidium) and helminths (worms) that may cause diarrhoea, nutrient deficiencies, or IBS-like symptoms.

 Pathogens and Analytes